 Avoiding debt

 Barnes stated she funneled the profits from her first business and a successful 2013 Kickstarter campaign, which raised $3,515 above the $15,000 purpose, to start Raddish.
-“We’re proud that we haven’t needed to searching for outdoor capital,” Barnes said.
+“We’re proud that we haven’t needed to search for outdoor capital,” Barnes said.
 “The final three years, we’ve been at about 100% year-over-12 months increase, and anticipate to be within the low eight figures in sales with the aid of the give up of 2019.”
-A monthly subscription price $24 a package, with discounts if you join up for 6-month or annual subscriptions.
+A monthly subscription is $24 a package, with discounts if you join up for 6-month or annual subscriptions.

 Baby steps